By Sinead Floody, 9th Aug 2017

 Subsequent Annual Returns with Accounts

-We have contacts with years of audit experience who can cater for any company’s audit needs.
+Company Bureau has contacts with years of audit experience who can cater to a company’s audit needs.
 We can also assist with the filing of the annual return and pause the CRO penalty fees.
-In the case of a late annual return, the company needs to file the annual return, pay the late penalty fees, followed by preparation and filing of the audited financial statements within 28 days of the date that the annual return was electronically filed.
+When annual returns are late, the company needs to file the return, pay the late penalty fees, as well as prepare and file the audited financial statements within 28 days of the date that the annual return was electronically filed.

 It is important to note that a dormant/inactive/non-trading company is also required to file its annual return with financial statements each year.
 The rules are the same for dormant companies in that penalty fees are imposed as above, along with the loss of audit exemption for two years.
 The price for an audit for a dormant company is substantially lower than that of a trading company, however, this is still an expensive consequence of failing to file the annual return on time; particularly if the company is dormant and is not bringing in funds.
 For more information read How to Keep a Dormant Company Compliant.